AlBloom/Img2PDF/README.md

 ## Installation
 1. Clone this repository or copy the script.
-2. Install the required packages (if not already installed):
+2. Install the required packages.